b-cubed-eu/impIndicator/README.md

 species can be present.
 To compute the impact risk per site, aggregated scores across species at each site are needed.
-The `site_impact()` uses *max*, *sum* and *mean* metrics to aggregate impact scores across species as proposed by Boulesnane-Guengant et al., (in preparation).
+The `site_impact()` uses *max*, *sum* and *mean* metrics to aggregate impact scores across species as proposed by Boulesnane-Guengant et al. (2025).
 The combinations of within species aggregation metrics for each species and across species for each site leads to five methods of calculating an impact indicator, namely, **precautionary** (precaut), **precautionary